-- Tax agents are bound by strict legislative provisions as to what they can claim for you including the requirement for documentary evidence of your expenses – either work-related (travel, uniforms, tools etc), donations, medical or business expenses.
+- Tax agents are bound by strict legislative provisions as to what they can claim for you including the requirement for documentary evidence of your expenses – either work-related (travel, uniforms, tools etc), donations or business expenses.

 - It is equally important to keep your records of major capital purchases (eg cars, computers or other long-term assets) so that the correct depreciation can be calculated.
 Similarly, for assets subject to capital gains tax, accurate records including contracts for purchase and sale, will enable ITP to minimise the tax payable.